Author: Sid Peimer

 So here is why I believe we’re thriving in the first few months of lockdown.
-But let me be expressly clear, every brand out there has a bullet with its name on is – no one is totally protected from the vagaries of the market.
-And the Chamber being a B2B organization, depends on there being a private sector to support and vice versa.
+But let me be expressly clear, every brand out there has a bullet with its name on it – no one is totally protected from the vagaries of the market.
+And the Chamber, being a B2B organization, depends on there being a private sector to support and vice versa.

 So, firstly an example of a tangible innovation.
 We used to allow staff to purchase desktops.
 I’m not sure if there is any advantage to a desktop other than the fact that you won’t leave it behind in the restaurant ‘after a few’.
 We stopped that practice and staff were migrated onto a laptop when their ‘old faithful’ had its chips (get it – chips?).
 There was no overriding reason to do it, other than the fact that laptops looked cuter and allowed you to work remotely.
 As things turned out, having the staff move from stationary desktop to portable laptop paid dividends – it allowed us to set up for remote operations within 24 hours of lockdown.
 That’s shotgun innovation for you.

 Next an intangible example.
 I wanted to drive an innovative mindset.
-I had this vague notion that innovation was the new competitive currency (not knowledge).
+I had this vague notion that innovation (not knowledge) was the new competitive currency.
 Don’t ask me why, I just did.
-So I came up with this quote that I shared widely within the organization: “If no one dies the risk is acceptable”.
+So I came up with this quote that I shared widely within the organization: “If no one dies, the risk is acceptable”.
 It sent an unambiguous message that tomorrow better not look like today.
 So when we migrated to remote working, we could focus on not only maintaining the client value proposition, but expanding on it.